 We want everyone in the tea industry to get a fair deal.
 Our fully traceable tea helps us look after the people who grow and pick it.

 The uplifting stories of workers and their families

-We’ve published our global supplier list and we collaborate across the industry on a number of social programs with NGOs and supplier partners.
-These programs aim to enhance the livelihoods and wellbeing of local workers, farmers, and their families.
+We’ve published our global supplier list, and collaborate across the industry on a number of social programs with NGOs and supplier partners.
+These programs aim to enhance the livelihoods and well-being of local workers, farmers and their families.

 To earn a living, farmers often sell their best crops.
-This leaves them with a diet of rice, maize and wheat.
-It’s cheap but lacks much-needed nutrition.
+This leaves them with a diet of rice, corn and wheat.
+It’s cheap, but lacks much-needed nutrition.
 Poor hygiene is also a big problem, with diarrhea being the second biggest killer of children under five years old.

 Addressing some big challenges